 The International Day for the Elimination of Violence Against Women, on November 25, is an annual day aimed at increasing awareness and hastening progress toward ending all violence against women and girls globally.
 The numbers of women and girls subjected to violence are staggering and represent a grave violation of human rights.
-Estimates suggest that one in three women globally have experienced either physical or sexual violence at some point in their lives.
+Estimates suggest that one in three women globally have experienced either physical or sexual violence at some point in their lives and as many as 75% of the world's children have experienced violence.
 In some areas of the world, violence against women and girls is endemic, with the prevalence of intimate partner violence alone, is as high as 37% in South East Asia.

 (Graphic courtesy of the United Nations)